awsdocs/amazon-emr-management-guide/doc_source/emr-automatic-scaling.md

-# Using Automatic Scaling with a Custom Policy for Instance Groups<a name="emr-automatic-scaling"></a>
+# Using automatic scaling with a custom policy for instance groups<a name="emr-automatic-scaling"></a>

 Automatic scaling with a custom policy in Amazon EMR release versions 4\.0 and later allows you to programmatically scale out and scale in core nodes and task nodes based on a CloudWatch metric and other parameters that you specify in a *scaling policy*\.
 Automatic scaling with a custom policy is available with the instance groups configuration and is not available when you use instance fleets\.
-For more information about instance groups and instance fleets, see [Create a Cluster with Instance Fleets or Uniform Instance Groups](emr-instance-group-configuration.md)\.
+For more information about instance groups and instance fleets, see [Create a cluster with instance fleets or uniform instance groups](emr-instance-group-configuration.md)\.

 **Note**
 To use the automatic scaling with a custom policy feature in Amazon EMR, you must set `true` for the `VisibleToAllUsers` parameter when you create a cluster\.
 For more information, see [SetVisibleToAllUsers](https://docs.aws.amazon.com/emr/latest/APIReference/API_SetVisibleToAllUsers.html)\.